SuffolkLITLab/ALKiln/README.md

 ## Our users

 Our users are developers of online forms (interviews).
 Usually they're very new to coding and are unfamiliar GitHub and with a lot of coding concepts.
-If they know how to code, it tends to be in Python.
+If they know how to code, it tends to be in Python because that's what docassemble uses.
 They usually don't have the resource or funding to put into learning these skills.

+For example, a pro bono law firm is trying to write a form that people can use to create a restraining order.
+They're coding it using docassemble.
+Their users are already going through a hard time, and the forms make them outline their heart wrenching experiences in detail.
+The developers need to make sure their users don't get system errors right in the middle of that.
+They use our framework to run the end-to-end tests.

 They do good work and we hope to give them a less code-focused way to automate their testing.
 They avoid having to learn Javascript, GitHub actions, and other such things.